lzzjazz/gitskills/README.md

 # gitskills
-Creating a nea branch is quick.
+Creating a nea branch is quick & simple.